m98proxy/GoogleHacks/README.md

 specifically google street view integration with C#/OpenTK projects.

-The API within provides sampling input of 6 Skybox images (front, back, left, right, up, down) mapping them to a skybox using the X3D Background node, outputting a 3D rendering; 360 degree panorama.
+The API within provides sampling input of 6 Skybox images (front, back, left, right, up, down) mapping them to a skybox using the X3D Background node, outputting a 3D rendering; 360 degree panorama for the current camera position.

 The toolkit used is X3D-finely-sharpened built purely in C#.